OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Usually, barefoot hiking boots that come with a breathable mesh upper are more suitable for the hot summer months.

-We experienced the best breathability in the Xero Shoes TerraFlex, which proved very reliable on long and tiring expeditions.
+We experienced the best breathability in the Merrell Trail Glove 7, which features a 100% recycled mesh upper that proved very reliable on long and tiring expeditions.

 Plus, the breathable material in the uppers also dries fast, which is another plus if you step into a puddle.